daft-dev/daft/docs/examples/classic.rst

 .. _classic:

-The quintessential PGM
+The Quintessential PGM
 ======================

 .. figure:: /_static/examples/classic.png

-The quintessential PGM
+The Quintessential PGM
 ======================

 This is a demonstration of a very common structure found in graphical models.